 From Rue Victor simonel we take a right turn on MV Kovil street where the Legislative Assembly of Pondicherry government is housed in the old Tribunal building (from where the lower courts functioned).
 The Assembly building has circular rooms as part of the front facade with an elevated portico.
 This is a typical French building with a grand flight of stairs flanked by traditional terracotta hand balusters.
 The staircase leads to the colonnaded portico with round masonry.
 It also had grand French windows with pillars in between.
 The sides of the building also had stairs since the building has a high plinth.

 Across the road is Ashram Dining Hall, our next stop where one can enjoy simple, though bland and nutritious meal.
 This massive kitchen-cum-dining-hall caters to over several thousand people every meal.
 If you stay in one of the Ashram guest houses, you could buy dining pass for about Rs.30.
-Breakfast is excellent with amazing spread of breads
+Breakfast is excellent with amazing spread of breads.

 Ashram Dining Hall